mySC

 Qualifications:

-• A masters' degree (preferred)
+• A master's degree (preferred)

 • Experience teaching in independent schools